Loading...

 What happens if I refuse to register my vehicle with Campus Safety?

-My vehicle was booted or towed by Campus Safety.
+My vehicle was towed by Campus Safety.
 What should I do?

-Contact Campus Safety.
-Advise the dispatcher that your vehicle was booted or may have been towed.
-In order for your vehicle to be released from the towing company, you will be required to register your vehicle.
-Campus Safety will authorize the towing service to release the vehicle.
+Contact Campus Safety immediately.
+Inform the dispatcher that your vehicle may have been towed.
+To have your vehicle released, you will need to register it.
+Campus Safety will then authorize the towing service to release the vehicle.

 Sometimes I see the Claremont Police Department on campus writing citations.
 Why is this?

-The Claremont Police Department is authorized to enforce all state and city laws on the campuses.
-Even though The Claremont Colleges are private property, all state and local laws apply here.
+The Claremont Police Department is authorized to enforce all state and city laws on campus.
+Although The Claremont Colleges are private property, state and local laws apply here.

 Bicycle Registration

-Please register your bicycle with our provider 529 Garage.
-Bicycle registration is free and may help recover your bike if it is lost or stolen.
+Register your bicycle for free with 529 Garage.
+This registration can assist in recovering your bike if it is lost or stolen.

 Campus Safety is pleased to offer the following tips and services to enhance your experience at The Claremont Colleges: